 What Is Your Headache Trying to Tell You?

 Headaches are considered one of the most common medical complaints.
-We all experience headaches, some more frequently than others, but what’s really causing the excruciating pounding in our heads that is sometimes unbearable?
+We all experience them—some more frequently than others.

-Is it due to lack of eating, a sinus infection, stress or menstruation?
+Is it due to lack of eating, a sinus infection, stress, or menstruation?
 Many people self-diagnose the throbbing pain associated as something that can easily be fixed by taking a painkiller for relief.
-In actuality, what is your headache really trying to tell you?
+But what’s really causing the excruciating pounding in our heads that is sometimes unbearable?

 - Sleep-Related.
-Staying up too late usually has more repercussions than a case of the sleepy blues, the next morning.
+Staying up too late usually has more repercussions than a case of the sleepy blues the next morning.
 Generally, severe throbbing headaches can be contributed to a lack of sleep.
 Although, over-the-counter drugs offer temporary relief, Dr. Alexander Mauskop, a neurologist with the New York Headache Center, insists changing your sleeping habits is one of the best ways to alleviate a sleep-related headache.

 - Tension.
-Remember, try not to allow the everyday stressors of life get the best of you as tension headaches are known to be the most reported type of headache made by adults.
-Symptoms can possibly include, hunger pains, tiredness and low tolerance for various types of fumes.
+Remember, try not to allow the everyday stressors of life get the best of you, as tension headaches are known to be the most reported type of headache made by adults.
+Symptoms can possibly include hunger pains, tiredness, and low tolerance for various types of fumes.
 Luckily, these types of headaches can be treated with over-the-counter medicines.